Radiopurity measurements of liquid scintillator for the COSINE-100 Upgrade: Coincidence analysis

 \subsection{$\alpha-\alpha$ from $^{232}$Th chain}

-The sequential $\alpha$\,decays of $^{220}$Rn and $^{216}$Po in the $^{232}$Th decay chain can be identified by time-coincidence condition, thanks to the short $^{216}$Po's half-life of 140\,ms. A dataset consisting of $\alpha/n^0$-only events identified via PID was prepared, and the $\alpha-\alpha$ coincidence events were selected using two criteria: We require the time interval between two consecutive $\alpha$ events to be less than 1\,second, with energy selection within 5 standard deviations of the known $\alpha$ energies.
+The sequential $\alpha$\,decays of $^{220}$Rn and $^{216}$Po in the $^{232}$Th decay chain can be identified by time-coincidence condition, thanks to the short $^{216}$Po's half-life ($t_{1/2}[^{216}\rm Po]=140\,ms$).
+A dataset consisting of $\alpha/n^0$-only events identified via PID was prepared, and the $\alpha-\alpha$ coincidence events were selected using two criteria: We require the time interval between two consecutive $\alpha$ events to be less than 1\,second, with energy selection within 5 standard deviations of the measured $\alpha$ energies.
 The standard deviations are based on detector resolutions modeled using Gaussian functions, with the known $\alpha$ energies as the means.

-Similarly, through α-α coincidence analysis, we obtained an activity of $0.012\pm0.007$\,mBq/kg.
-In the Fig.~\ref{fig:Th232}, the time difference of selected $\alpha-\alpha$ coincidence events are represented as black dots with error bars.
-The coincidence time distribution was fitted by Eq.~\ref{eq:fitfunc}, with the half-life fixed at 140\,ms; the fitted function is shown as a red line in Fig.~\ref{fig:Th232}.
-The contamination by $^{232}$Th can be derived from the amplitude term of the best-fit model.
+Similarly, through $\alpha-\alpha$ coincidence analysis, we obtained an activity of $0.012 \pm 0.007$\,mBq/kg.
+In Fig.~\ref{fig:Th232}, the time difference of selected $\alpha-\alpha$ coincidence events are represented as data points with error bars.
+The coincidence time distribution was fitted by Eq.~\ref{eq:fitfunc}, with the half-life fixed at 140\,ms. The contamination by $^{232}$Th is derived from the amplitude term of the best-fit model.